With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Associated Behavioral Healthcare Inc Kent is a methadone clinic in Kent, WA located at 841 Central Avenue North, Suite C-215, 98032 zip code.
+Associated Behavioral Healthcare Inc Kent is a methadone clinic in Kent, Washington situated at 841 Central Avenue North, Suite C-215, 98032 zip code.
 Associated Behavioral Healthcare Inc Kent provides suboxone prescription and naltrexone administration.
-In addition, Associated Behavioral Healthcare Inc Kent provides social skills development, self-help groups and mental health services.
-Associated Behavioral Healthcare Inc Kent includes opioid treatment for children and adolescents.
+Also, Associated Behavioral Healthcare Inc Kent offers social skills development, mental health services and self-help groups.
+Associated Behavioral Healthcare Inc Kent provides opioid treatment for children and adolescents.

 Call (866) 434-2077 for 24/7 help with treatment.